Arthur Longbrake

-Arthur Longbrake was a songwriter and lyricist.
+Arthur Longbrake was an American songwriter and lyricist.
 He established the Eclipse Music Company.
 He wrote the words to "I'd like to know where I met you" and "On the Beach 'Neath the Old Willow Tree".

 "Brother Noah Gave Out Checks for Rain" recounts the story of a church deacon with a leaky roof and a baseball game with Biblical figures.

 Several performances of the songs he wrote were recorded with Arthur Collins singing them.
 They are minstrel songs.
-Joseph Smith published several.
+Joseph Morris published several.

+Arthur Collins recorded "Nobody Knows Where John Brown Went".